wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

 Back-ends are used to query directories.
 Each back-end implements a way to query a given directory.
 Each instance of a given back-end is called a source.
-Sources are used by the services to get results from each configured directories.
+Sources are used by the services to get results from each configured directory.

-Given a ldap back-end, I can configure a source to point to alpha.example.com and another to beta.example.com.
-Both of these sources use the ldap back-end.
+Given one LDAP back-end, I can configure a source from the LDAP at alpha.example.com and another source from the other LDAP at beta.example.com.
+Both of these sources use the LDAP back-end.

 Implementation details